- Why does my course say "unavailable" and have a red X?

 5. Click the plus sign in the upper left of the Course Menu for options to add content areas or links.

 6. Click the “Edit Mode” switch to “Off” when you are done to see how this looks to students.

 For more information, see the step-by-step guide: Managing the Course Menu

 - I teach multiple sections of one course - how can I get them all combined into one Blackboard course?

 - I am teaching a course that does not appear in Blackboard - how can I get it created?

 If you are teaching a course that has been filtered out and you would like to use Blackboard, send an email to your Blackboard support team.
-State the name or CRN of the course you would like created.
+State the name (subject and number) and section number of the course you would like created.

 - How do I control availability of organizations, or courses that are not in the Courses Online module?

 Only current and very recent terms are visible in the Courses Online module on the Main tab.
 Older terms can be found on the Courses tab, but do not have the X and O functions for availability.
 Also organizations are not listed in Courses Online, but in My Organizations, and do not have the X and O